MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 - Send a single document with all your feedback – Lots of people feed back on their website in a piecemeal way, sending feedback as separate emails whenever they notice something new.
 This is very inefficient and makes it harder to keep within the budget.
 You can get maximum benefit out of the time we spend perfecting your cheap website by going through the website carefully and methodically, and sending all your feedback in a single list.

-- Consult with ALL your colleagues before feeding back – It’s tempting to ask us to make some changes and then show your colleagues.
+- Consult ALL your colleagues before feeding back – It’s tempting to ask us to make some changes and then show your colleagues.
 However it’s best to get a definitive list of feedback and send it to us in one go.
 This is much more efficient and helps us to stay within the allocated time for changes.
 We want to complete your cheap website design without having to quote separately for any extra changes, so it’s best to avoid having to change the same section multiple times.

 We have a positive attitude to all feedback and want you to be completely happy with your new website.
 Feeding back in this way helps us to provide the best possible web design service to you.